Timothy1102/design-patterns-practices/README.md

 # Design Patterns Implementation

-A comprehensive collection of software design patterns implemented in Python and TypeScript, with examples, tests, and explanations.
+A comprehensive collection of software design patterns implemented in Python and TypeScript, with examples and explanations.

 ## Overview

 This repository serves as a practical reference for common software design patterns, demonstrating their implementation in both Python and TypeScript.
 Each pattern includes:

 - Clean, well-documented implementation
-- Unit tests verifying the pattern works as expected
 - Real-world examples showing practical applications
 - Explanations of when and why to use each pattern